Finding the Best Places to Retire Since 2006!

 Is Virginia Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Winchester has grown by 25% in the last decade or so.
-Residents worry about increasing traffic congestion and too many people discovering their cute town.
-Others say that the new blood is good for a place in which generations of the same families have lived.
+Notes: Winchester has been somewhat "discovered" and has grown 5% during the last decade.
+Long time locals worry about urban sprawl and increasing traffic congestion.
+Others say that new blood is good for a town in which many of the same families have lived for generations.
+Home prices have increased 2% since last year.

 Recommended as a Retirement Spot?
 Yes